FAIMS/FAIMS2-Documentation/docs/Program+Logic+Support.md

     appears immediately and they can select it to log in.]

-Caveats: [The module database\'s user table must contain password and email fields.
-The implemented selectUser() method in the module\'s ui\_logic.bsh must retrieve the password field in addition to the email field.]
+Caveats: [The module database's user table must contain password and email fields.
+The implemented selectUser() method in the module's ui_logic.bsh must retrieve the password field in addition to the email field.]

 [Syncing must be enabled in order for the user to be created.
 If syncing